stellar/go/services/galexie/UPGRADE.md

     This is the safest method to ensure no issues with the old files.
 Update the `destination_bucket_path` in your configuration file to a new location which does not contain any ledger files before upgrading Galexie.

 **Option 2**: Clean Your Existing Datastore \
-   If you want to use your current datastore, you must manually delete all files with the .zstd extension.
+   If you want to use the same `destination_bucket_path`, you must manually delete all the contents contained in that folder before upgrading Galexie.
 This will permanently remove your existing data history.
-Then, restart Galexie.

 #### 3. Post-Upgrade Verification
    After restarting, confirm the following: